in28minutes/full-stack-with-react-and-spring-boot/README.md

 Congratulations on joining this course from in28Minutes.

-We have 14,000+ 5 Star reviews on our courses.

-I hope that by the time you are prompted to leave a review, that you think this course is an amazing course and can write a few sentences about what you like about the course for future students to see.

 There are three things you need to understand before you start this course!

 1......
 Listen + See + Do Hands-on + Repeat = 90% Retention